alexdelorenzo/pytrick/README.md

 - if i implement data abstraction methods in modules, they should be utilized once imported
 - test. test. test. i did some naive testing, but i never kept up with the growth of the code and now they are useless.
 - if a method or block of code is a mess, profile its action and remove the offending code then rewrite code to the spec rather than 'fixing' the bad code
+- i have made many, many mistakes that i was complicit in committing. i've made even more that i'm unaware of.